 SURFACE DESIGN TECHNOLOGICAL ADVANCES

 The clarity of line, intricacy of pattern and realism of felted designs as well as the variety of surface textures depends on the imagination and exploration of the felt maker.
 When working with fiber the staple or length of the individual hair filaments can limit the definition, shape and size of surface designs.
 By creating sheets of partially felted fiber, one can cut out shapes of varying color, edge quality, shape and size and felt them onto a background of fiber, thus enhancing artistic control.
 Though this process is more commonly referred to as pre-felt, STRONGFELT uses the term partial felt because as soon as the fibers begin to interlock the felting process has actually begun.
 There is also a broad spectrum of design results depending on how thick the initial fibers are laid out and how much felting has occurred before the partial felt is actually cut and applied.
 Surface textures can be created in the felting process by varying the density of fiber in specific areas, incorporating yarns and non-felting fibers, using resists to create surface planes, embedding other objects and fusing the wool fibers through pre-structured fabrics.
 Again, more commonly referred to as nuno or laminate felting, fusing initially coerces the hair filaments through the spaces in the substrate after which continued agitation felts the two materials together creating a new textile.
-Due to the differential shrinkage of the wool fibers and the material fused through, the fleece will continue to shrink, crinkling the fabric into textural variations.
-Additionally, machine and hand stitching, beading and needle felting can alter the surface texture of the felt.
+Due to the differential shrinkage of the wool fibers and the material fused through, the fiber will continue to shrink, crinkling the fabric into textural variations.
+Additionally, free-motion machine stitching can be employed to further alter the surface texture of the felt.

 CRAFTSMANSHIP & ARTISTRY